Koltzow/game-lost/README.md

 ### Running the project

-Run the project for testing with hot compiling and reloading.
+Run the project for testing with hot compiling and reloading, uncompressed.

 ```
-webpack-dev-server
+nmp run dev
 ```

 This will start a webserver at `localhost:8080`.